Fresh from your Garden to your Kitchen

 - Schedule a visit (or call us on +919811071751)

-- We’ll send our team over to have a look at your growing space, check the sun sector, and give you the best recommendation on design and what all you can grow.
+- We’ll send our team over to have a look at your growing space (the visit is charged at Rs.
+1500 (Delhi, Gurugram, Faridabad & Noida Only), you can go for a virtual initial visit at Rs.500), check how much sunshine is received, and give you the best recommendation on design and what all you can grow.

 - After a fortnight we visit again, to make sure things are running smoothly and if not replant saplings and seeds (that’s on us!)